 Evolution interacting with natural selection, from a genetic perspective, results in the most successful variation of a characteristic becoming dominant while less successful versions are stored as recessives that occur occasionally, where success is measured by the ability to survive and reproduce.
 Behaviors are inherited in a similar fashion to physical characteristics.
 An individual dog that doesn’t carry the typical dominant gene for a characteristic will display a recessive version and if beneficial for our purposes then we selectively breed it.
 If we breed that individual to most dogs the trait will not reappear in the puppies, being masked by the dominant version from the other dog.
 But if we inbreed the dog some of the offspring will carry only the recessive version and there will be pups that display it.
 Recessive characteristics occur naturally with a low probability and inbreeding dramatically increases the probability of them being expressed.
 Selection and continued inbreeding for desirable recessive genes can result in all of the offspring displaying them.
 Linebreeding, breeding to more distant relatives, results in a lower probability of the recessives recombining than inbreeding, and successive linebreeding will not usually result in litters where all of the pups express the recessive characteristic.

 I think it’s useful to compare the situation we have with coyotes in North America.
 We don’t have very many wild dogs and coyotes have moved into the places they would have inhabited in the past.
 There is not a lot of diversity in coyotes, in either their looks or actions.
-There’s no domestication occuring, no one is taking them in and training them and there’s no indication of them becoming approachable.
+There’s no indication of them becoming more approachable, no domestication occurring, and no one is turning them into working coyotes.

 Without the diversity of the dog and our ability to manipulate it the dog would be little use to us, so I believe inbreeding strategies have played a crucial role in our acceptance of the dog into society.